About the Education Mission

 as well as public education.
 The programs' goals include:

 particularly for students in the state of Georgia;

 - Recruiting and retaining women and underrepresented

 to teaching science;

 through research on education curricula and theory.

 The Neuroscience School at Georgia State University offers summer short course opportunities for high school students.
-This academic day camp is open to any high school students who enjoy science and have particular interests in neuroscience.
+This academic day camp is open to any high school students who enjoy exploring science).

-Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
+Atlanta Regional Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
 CBN co-sponsors the Atlanta Regional Brain Bee with the Atlanta Chapter of the Society for Neuroscience.